Diagnostic Imaging Services

 Special Savings on Screenings

-Get coupons for special savings on digital screening mammogram and bone density screenings at South Texas Health System McAllen.
+Get coupons for special savings on digital mammograms, bone density screenings and low-dose CT lung cancer screenings at South Texas Health System McAllen.

 Magnetic Resonance Imaging

 South Texas Health System McAllen received accreditation in MRI in 2017 as the result of a review by the American College of Radiology (ACR).
 The ACR gold seal of accreditation represents the highest level of image quality and patient safety.

 MRI uses radio waves and a strong magnetic field to create clear, detailed images of internal organs and tissues.
 Since X-rays are not used, no radiation exposure is involved.
 Instead, radio waves are directed at the body.
 Many studies will require a small intravenous injection of a contrast agent.
 MRI is often used to evaluate tumors and diseases of the liver and bowel.
 Breast MRI is also available.